Rex Maughan

 Rex Maughan was an American businessman.
-He was the founder, president, and chief executive officer of Forever Living Products, supersede by his son Gregg Maughan in the position of CEO.
+He was the founder, president, and chief executive officer of Forever Living Products, superseded by his son Gregg Maughan in the position of CEO.
 Forever Living is a multi-level marketing company that sells aloe vera and bee hive-based cosmetics and other personal products.

 Early life

 Maughan was born November 20, 1936, in Logan, Utah.
 He grew up on a ranch in Soda Springs, Idaho.
 He is a member of the Church of Jesus Christ of Latter-day Saints, and served an LDS mission in Samoa.
 Rex met and married his wife Ruth while they were both attending Brigham Young University (BYU).
 When Ruth graduated from BYU with a degree in elementary education, she and Rex moved to Arizona.
 Ruth taught school while Rex finished his degree at Arizona State University, eventually earning his B.S. in accounting in 1962.

 Career

 Maughan began investing in land while still working as an accountant in the early 1960s.
 Later, he joined the Del E. Webb Construction Company, and spent the next 13 years there, reaching the position of vice president.
 Maughan was also adding to his own real estate and ranching investments at this time.